otpcl/otpcl/README.md

-# ecl
+# OTPCL

 ## What is it?

+Open Telecom Platform Command Language, a.k.a.
 Tcl-flavored Erlang.
 Or maybe it's Erlang-flavored Tcl?

 ## What can it do?